 In the 16th century, the first Marrons Glacés (Glazed Chestnuts) was born, as we know today, the transformation was quite simple and delicate at the same time.
-The secret of the perfect confection was in in syrup, if you succeed to make a good syrup, you'll get not sticky, glazed chestnuts; also, the chestnut itself, some characteristic are quite important, for these things, to buy a glazed chestnut is better than to make it at home.
+The secret of the perfect confection was in syrup, if you succeed to make a good syrup, you’ll get not sticky, glazed chestnuts; also, the chestnut itself, some characters are quite important, for these things, to buy a glazed chestnut is better than to make it at home.

 How To Make Homemade Marrons Glacés?

 - 250 g chestnut syrup water

 - 1 soft vanilla pod, split in half lengthways (Optional)

 - Drain the chestnuts and keep the water.
 Scrape vanilla pod seeds with the flat of a knife.

 - In a copper or stainless steel bowl, mix together the water, sugar, and vanilla seeds to start cooking the vanilla syrup.

 - Cook the syrup at 114° C, use a kitchen thermometer.